 Let’s all strive to be first responders in confessing our own debts to God so we can be forgiven, AND then let’s also be first responders in forgiving the debts others have incurred against us.

 As I’ve said before: A mark of a maturing saint is one who is closing the gap between awareness of his sin and making his confession of that sin.

 A mark of a maturing saint is one who is closing the gap between being injured and forgiving the offender.

 We do this again and again and again—countless times!—because that’s how often our Heavenly Father forgives us.

-If you have missed any of the other lessons in this series called Thankful In The Night, you can access the full list by clicking here.
+If you’ve missed any of the other messages in this series on prayer, you can find the full list by clicking here.